 Understanding the Importance of Your Credit Score

 By the time you turn 30, you should be able to understand how important your credit score is.
 You should also understand what types of things can bring your score up and bring your score down.
 Maintaining a good score throughout your life is very important.
-Your credit pays a huge part in getting a mortgage, car loan, and credit cards.
+Your credit pays a huge part in getting a mortgage, car loans, personal loans and credit cards.

 Realistically Accessing Your Debt